 At Chicago Bankruptcy Clinic, we will offer you trustworthy advice and objective insights so that you can make informed decisions.
 By taking the time to understand your circumstances, we will work to help you find ways of avoiding bankruptcy.

 If filing for bankruptcy becomes inevitable, you can take comfort in the fact that you explored other options with a knowledgeable bankruptcy attorney.
 Because we understand the financial challenges facing you, your initial consultation will be free, and we offer flexible payment plans.
-The sooner you contact our office, the sooner we can help you avoid bankruptcy.
+The sooner you contact our office, the sooner we can assist you avoiding bankruptcy.

-When you consult with Chicago Bankruptcy Clinic, you will be provided with the advice and guidance you need to make the best decisions about your future.
+When seeking avoid filing for bankruptcy, consult with Chicago Bankruptcy Clinic, you will be provided with the advice and guidance you need to make the best decisions about your future.
 We are committed to helping you find ways of avoiding bankruptcy and organizing your finances.
+Here are some more tips for avoiding bankruptcy.

 If you are facing insurmountable debt, being sued by creditors, or at risk of losing your home, filing for personal bankruptcy may be the best option.
 For individuals with few or no assets, filing for Chapter 7 bankruptcy will result in a discharge of your unsecured debt.
 If you have property that you intend to keep (e.g. a home, car), filing for Chapter 13 bankruptcy allows you to reorganize your debts into a 3-5 year payment plan.